ASKED QUESTIONS RELATED TO AN INTERNAL REVENUE SERVICE

 QUESTION: Is the property then owned by me to do what I wish to do with it?

-ANSWER: The taxpayer, any lien holder of interest or any other person with a legal interest in the property has a right to redeem, or buy back the property, within 180 days after the date of sale by the Internal Revenue Service.
-If the property is redeemed, the person redeeming the property must pay you the amount of your bid (what you paid) for the property in addition to interest on that amount at a rate of 20% per year.
+ANSWER: The taxpayer, his heirs, any lien holder of interest or any other person with a legal interest in the property has a right to redeem, or buy back the property, within 180 days after the date of sale by the Internal Revenue Service.
+If the property is redeemed, the person redeeming the property must pay you the bid amount plus interest on that amount at a rate of 20% per year prorated for the actual number of days from the date of payment to the date the property is redeemed.

 QUESTION: During the 180-day redemption period, may I collect rent if there are tenants?
 May I improve the property?
 May I evict any tenants and move onto the property myself?
 Is there anything I can do with the property?